 And telematics technology can help.

-Here are five ways that telematics can help reduce your fuel bill.
+Here are four ways that telematics can help reduce your fuel bill.

 Reduce Speeding and Other Bad Driving Habits